noirello/bonsai/docs/install.rst

 - The libsasl header files.
 They are usually installed in a package such as **libsasl-dev**.

 - The PyLDAP source files.
-You can download it form the project's `github site`_.
+You can download it form the project's `GitHub site`_.

 .. _github site: https://github.com/Noirello/PyLDAP